vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 * `y` is for yes
 * `4c827d6fe03d4c3646ebbbc28d4e09c57690e1dcba54b9adc0050d3f76734cf6` is update proposal id or `upId`

 Successfull output ends in "submitted a vote".
-Votes will be sent to the network, software update will apply soon.
+Votes will be sent to the network, software update will apply soon (after `k` blocks, for more details read cardanodocs, links are in prerequisites).